s-expressionists/Khazern/README.md

 * The STREAM phrase in USING names a variable to store the current stream.
 It is optional.

-#### BYTES Iteration Path
+#### BYTES Being Clause

-The BYTES iteration path iterates over an input stream using READ-BYTE.
+The BYTES being clause iterates over an input stream using READ-BYTE.
 It terminates on EOF.

 ```